This page contains our legal statements in their English version. Pour consulter la version française merci de cliquer ici.

 - to provide the services you have requested; and for our own marketing and research.

 We collect personal data that you provide to us when you visit the Website, when you register as a member of the FBLS and you register for a seminar.

-When becoming a member of the FBLS and when registering for a seminar
+When becoming a member of the FBLS and when registering for an event

 When you become a member of the FBLS and/or register for a seminar or an event, either using our Website, by email or phone, we may collect your name, billing addresses, e-mail address, phone number, mobile number, payment card information, and the details of your membership and/or registration.
-We collect this personal data to process your membership request and/or registration for a seminar, including collecting payment.
+We collect this personal data to process your membership request and/or registration for an event, including collecting payment.